 About Continuing Education and Workforce Development

 Keep learning, any time, anywhere.
-Whether your goal is personal growth, professional development, academic achievement or related to the improvement of your organization or business, NMU has something for you.
+Whether your goal is personal growth, processional development, academic achievement or related to the improvement of your organization or business, NMU has something for you.

 Meet Our Staff